nitish102004/spotify_clone/README.md

 <span style="font-size: 24px;">Usage</span>

-1.Open the application in your web browser.
+1. Open the application in your web browser.

-2.Use the search bar at the top to search for songs, artists, or albums.
+2. Use the search bar at the top to search for songs, artists, or albums.

-3.Click on a song from the search results to start playing it.
+3. Click on a song from the search results to start playing it.

-4.Control the playback using the provided playback controls (play, pause, skip).
+4. Control the playback using the provided playback controls (play, pause, skip).

-5.Create playlists by clicking the "Create Playlist" button and adding songs to it.
+5. Create playlists by clicking the "Create Playlist" button and adding songs to it.

-6.Manage your playlists by adding or removing songs as desired.
+6. Manage your playlists by adding or removing songs as desired.

-7.Enjoy your music!
+7. Enjoy your music!

 <span style="font-size: 24px;">Acknowledgments</span>